 How long is the ferry from Split to Brač?

 The Jadrolinija car ferry from Split to Supetar takes about 50 minutes, with frequent summer sailings.
+The seasonal passenger catamaran to Bol takes about an hour.
 Check the day's timetable and arrive early if you're taking a car across in peak season.

 Do you need a car on Brač?